pyodide/pyodide-blog/README.md

 ```

 Note: the Linux Hugo executable is included in this repo.
 If you are on Linux,
-change all `hugo` commands by `./hugo`.
+change all `hugo` commands to `./hugo`.
 Otherwise if you are on a different OS,
 you would need to [install
 Hugo](https://gohugo.io/getting-started/installing/).

 ## Contributing

-We accept guest post for interesting Pyodide use cases.
+We accept guest posts.
 If you would like to propose a post,
  - please open an issue with a brief description.
  - Once the general post idea is approved, run,
    ```